Indian Navy amphibious vessel acquisition project: Propulsion system

 On 22 April 2022, the Joint Working Group on India-UK Electric Propulsion Capability Partnership was established following a Joint Statement of the Indian Prime Minister, Narendra Modi, and UK Prime Minister, Boris Johnson.
 The working group is meant to establish a strong partnership between the respective navies and develop Electric Propulsion for India.
 On 28 April, India's Bharat Heavy Electricals Limited (BHEL) and GE Power Conversion signed a Memorandum of Understanding to collaborate in developments in the field of Integrated Full Electric Propulsion System.

 On 28 November 2024, Indian Ministry of Defence and UK MoD signed a Statement of Intent (SoI) for the Cooperation on Design & Development of Electric Propulsion Systems for the Indian Navy.
 The system developed will be used to propel future Indian Naval Ships including the series of four Landing Platform Docks to be built in Indian Shipyards.

 An agreement worth was signed on 8 October 2025 when the Prime Minister of the UK and India, Keir Starmer and Narendra Modi, met in Mumbai during the visit of the UK Carrier Strike Group's visit to India.
 This agreement will further advance the development of electric-powered engines for naval ships.
 Rolls-Royce Holdings will have a role in the development.
 The firm has also developed the MT30 engines which power the Queen Elizabeth-class aircraft carriers.

 An annual meeting "India–UK Electric Propulsion Capability Partnership Working Group" is held to discuss the framework to develop and manufacture EP systems.
 A land-based testing system will also be developed in India.

+The Acceptance of Necessity (AoN) for 4 units of MW Marine Gas Turbine based Electric Power Generator for the project was accorded by the Defence Acquisition Council on 12 February 2025.

+An Inter-Governmental Agreement (IGA) is expected to be signed between India and UK for the joint development of Integrated Full Electric Propulsion technology for the LPD project as of August 2026.
+UK's GE Vernova and India's Bharat Heavy Electricals Limited (BHEL) are part of the propulsion programme.
+A maritime land-based testing facility will be established in India for the development and testing of the integrated propulsion architecture on land before warship integration.